Skip to main content

 Pick one machine

 Choose a bottleneck or a line everyone knows is underperforming.
 One machine, one shift, one week.
-That is enough to learn the process and demonstrate value.

 2